Butternut Squash at the Cafė

 The Café Farm produces nearly 4 tons of butternut squash every year that makes its way to on our menu nourishing our guests.

-The idea of roasted butternut squash, or our very own butternut squash gnocchi, brings to mind cozy feelings reminiscent of the autumn and winter months.
-This wouldn’t be the case without the warm summer months to thank, however.
-Despite being classified as a winter squash, butternut squash plants are annuals that are grown on a vine in the spring and summer.
+The idea of roasted butternut squash, or our butternut squash gnocchi, brings to mind cozy feelings reminiscent of the autumn and winter months.
+This is only the case with the warm summer months to thank, however.
+Despite being classified as winter squash, butternut squash plants are annuals grown on a vine in the spring and summer.
 This is because the plant requires between 75 and 100 days to grow and should be harvested before any frosts arrive.
 Because of this harvesting period, it is considered a winter squash.

-Our farmers plant butternut squash in May and harvest in October; so the squash our guests enjoy eating in the winter months has been growing all summer long.
+Our farmers plant butternut squash in May and harvest in October, so the squash our guests enjoy eating in the winter months has been growing all summer.

 Summer Squash vs. Winter Squash